 Founder & Principal, Tawaw Strategies

 Andrea is a former three-term Vancouver City Councillor and Metro Vancouver Director, one-time school trustee and former National Green Municipal Fund Council member.
-During her decade on City Council, Andrea spearheaded the City’s effort to be the world’s Greenest City, as well as Vancouver’s framework for reconciliation.
+During her decade on City Council, Andrea spearheaded Vancouver’s framework for reconciliation and led efforts to become the world’s Greenest City,

 After leaving municipal politics, Andrea was awarded a Loeb Fellowship at Harvard University’s Graduate School of Design where she studied and taught about urban policy and strengthening democracy.
 She now teaches about how power works in practice at UBC and SFU, and works with local governments, First Nations, non-profits, and mission-driven businesses to support bolder action on climate and social policy through her consultancy, Tawaw Strategies.